genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/data-servers/examples.md

 ### Date operations

 #### dateIsBefore(date as DateTime|String|Long, String)
-This returns true when the date in the given field is before the date specified
+This returns true when the date in the given field is before the date specified.

 For example:
 `Expr.dateIsBefore(TRADE_DATE,'20150518')`

 #### dateIsAfter(date as DateTime|String|Long, String)
-This returns true when the date in the given field is after the date specified
+This returns true when the date in the given field is after the date specified.

 For example:
 `Expr.dateIsAfter(TRADE_DATE,'20150518')`

 #### dateIsGreaterEqual(date as DateTime|String|Long, String)

-This returns true when the date in the given field is greater or equal to the date specified
+This returns `true` when the date in the given field is greater or equal to the date specified.

 For example: